tauqeer-trailfive/CMS-latest-version/README.md

 ## How to run

-After having cloned the DJAMINN CMS repository, run the following commands at the react-admin root:
+After having cloned the DJAMINN CMS repository, run the following commands at the root:

 ```sh
 yarn